muratcan-yuksel/articles/blog-posts/modifying-vue-classes.md

 ```

 Note: In Vue, refs are called with `.value` suffix.
-You can read the official documentation about the different usecases of ref and reactive, they are pretty much the same, but have different accepted use cases as far as I'm concerned.
+You can read the official documentation about the different use cases of ref and reactive, they are pretty much the same, but have different accepted use cases as far as I'm concerned.

-Anyway, in the above snipped, I use the Javascript `map` function which creates a shallow copy of the target, without changing the original, iterates over each element in it, and does something with it before saving the new, modified datased into the `changedData` variable.
+Anyway, in the above snippet, I use the Javascript `map` function that creates a shallow copy of the target, without changing the original, iterates over each element in it, and does something with it before saving the new, modified dataset into the `changedData` variable.

 What it does to it is, by using the Javascript spread operator, adding the `isGoing:false` key/value pair to each and every element in the array of objects that I've fetched.